Intrinsic Diophantine approximation on circles and spheres: Introduction

 In the classical Diophantine approximation, we study approximations of irrational numbers by rational numbers.
 For any irrational number $\alpha$, there exists an $L \ge 1$ such that the inequality

 admits infinitely many integer solutions $p$ and $q$ that are relatively prime.
 The \emph{Lagrange number} $L(\alpha)$ of $\alpha$ is defined to be the supremum of such $L$'s.
 Equivalently, we have

 The \emph{Lagrange spectrum} $\LLL$ is the set of Lagrange numbers (that are finite) of all irrational numbers.
 Many properties of $\LLL$ are known.
 For example, $\sqrt 5$ is the smallest value of $\LLL$, called the \emph{Hurwitz constant}, and $3$ is the smallest limit point of $\LLL$ in $\mathbb{R}$.
+See \cite{Aig13}, \cite{Bom07} and \cite{CF89} for details.

 On the other hand, structures of Lagrange spectra arising from \emph{intrinsic} Diophantine approximation are less known.
 After introducing a few notations, we briefly review some existing results on intrinsic Diophantine approximation, focusing on the case of unit spheres $S^n$ in $\mathbb{R}^{n+1}$.
 Let $(\mathcal{X}, \dd)$ be a complete metric space.
 Assume that $\mathcal{Z}$ is a countable dense subset of $\mathcal{X}$.
 In addition, we assume that there is a \emph{height function} $\HH_{\mathcal{Z}}: \mathcal{Z} \longrightarrow \mathbb{R}_{\ge0}$.
-Given the data $(\mathcal{X}, \dd, \mathcal{Z}, \HH_{\mathcal{Z}})$, we define \emph{the Lagrange number} $L_{(\mathcal{X}, \mathcal{Z})}(P)$ \emph{of} $P\in \mathcal{X} \setminus \mathcal Z$ to be
+Given the data $(\mathcal{X}, \dd, \mathcal{Z}, \HH_{\mathcal{Z}})$, we define \emph{the Lagrange number} $L_{(\mathcal{X}, \dd, \mathcal{Z}, \HH_{\mathcal{Z}})}(P)$ \emph{of} $P\in \mathcal{X} \setminus \mathcal Z$ to be